HenrikBengtsson/jottr.org-blogdown/content/post/2021-04-30-parallelly_1.25.0.md

 * You can now use `availableCores(omit = n)` to ask for all but `n` CPU cores

-* On MS Windows 10, `makeClusterPSOCK()` will, finally, use the built-in SSH client for remote connections
+* `makeClusterPSOCK()` can finally use the built-in SSH client on MS Windows 10 to set up remote workers

 # availableCores(omit = n) is your new friend